Communes of France: Intercommunality

 The expression "intercommunality" (intercommunalité) denotes several forms of cooperation between communes.
 Such cooperation first made its appearance at the end of the 19th century in the form of a law on 22 March 1890, which provided for the establishment of single-purpose intercommunal associations.
-French lawmakers having long been aware of the inadequacy of the communal structure inherited from the French Revolution for dealing with a number of practical matters, the so-called Chevènement law of 12 July 1999 is the most recent and most thoroughgoing measure aimed at strengthening and simplifying this principle.
+French lawmakers have long been aware of the inadequacy of the communal structure inherited from the French Revolution for dealing with a number of practical matters.
+The so-called Chevènement law of 12 July 1999 is a relatively recent and thoroughgoing measure aimed at strengthening and simplifying this principle.

 In recent years it has become increasingly common for communes to band together in intercommunal consortia for the provision of such services as refuse collection and water supply.
 Suburban communes often team up with the city at the core of their urban area to form a community charged with managing public transport or even administering the collection of local taxes.

 The Chevènement law tidied up all these practices, abolishing some structures and creating new ones.
 In addition, it offered central government finance aimed at encouraging further communes to join in intercommunal structures.
 Unlike the only partially successful statute enacted in 1966 and enabling urban communes to form urban communities or the more marked failure of the Marcellin law of 1971, the Chevènement law met with a large measure of success, so that a majority of French communes are now involved in intercommunal structures.

 There are two types of these structures: